akshaybabloo/release-exporter/README.md

 if you want to save it in a custom location you can use `--location <location>`.

-You can also export your releases to JSON and YAML file by just replacing `markdown` with either `json` or `yaml`.
+You can also export your releases to JSON file by just replacing `markdown` with `json`.

 ### Customising the Output